 Sales under Rule 144 are also subject to provisions relating to notice, manner of sale, and the availability of current public information about us.
 Vishay Intertechnology currently owns all of our outstanding shares of common stock.
 Upon completion of the spin-off, Vishay Intertechnology will not beneficially own any shares of our common stock.
-None of our directors or executive officers currently owns any shares of our common stock, but those who own shares of Vishay Intertechnology will be treated the same as other holders of Vishay Intertechnology common stock in any distribution by Vishay Intertechnology and, accordingly, will receive shares of our common stock in the distribution.
+None of our directors or executive officers currently owns any shares of our common stock, but those who own shares of Vishay Intertechnology and, accordingly, will receive shares of our common stock in the distribution.
 As of the distribution date, based on their holdings of Vishay Intertechnology common stock as of the date of this information statement, we estimate that our executive officers and directors will collectively hold 8,978 shares of our common stock that may be sold under Rule 144.